RagnarB83/ash-documentation/docs/QM-MM-protein.rst

     actatoms = actregiondefine(mmtheory=openmmobject, fragment=frag, radius=11, originatom=25107)

-.. warning:: while tempting to use the actregiondefine function within your regular ASH QM/MM geometry optimization job, this is typically not a good idea as the active region is redefined in each job.
-It's possible that the active region slightly changes in subsequent jobs due to e.g. water molecules being in or out out of the sphere-radius when function is run.
-This complicates energy calculations.
-Instead run the actregiondefine.py script only once to define the active-atoms list and use for all subsequent jobs.
+.. warning:: While tempting to use the actregiondefine function within your regular ASH QM/MM geometry optimization job, this is typically not a good idea as the active region is then redefined in each job.
+It's possible that the active region might slightly change in subsequent jobs due to e.g. water molecules being in or out out of the sphere-radius when the function is run.
+This results in an inconsistent energy surface.
+Instead: run the actregiondefine.py script only once to define the active-atoms list and use for all subsequent jobs.

 Once the QM-region and Active Region has been defined one can then run a geometry optimization of the full system where